 If you file Chapter 7, the liability to pay the above taxes continues after you receive your bankruptcy discharge.
 You must work out an arrangement to pay the tax debt or the IRS or state taxing authority will continue collection efforts, including but not limited to wage garnishments, levies, and tax liens.

-In a Chapter 13 case, the tax liability can be included in your Chapter 13 plan.
+Your Chapter 13 plan can include your tax liability.
 The type of debt and other circumstances may impact whether the debt is a secured debt, priority unsecured debt, or general unsecured debt.
-The category of debt determines whether the tax debt is paid in full or receive partial payment through your Chapter 13 plan fully or partially pays your tax debt.
+The debt category determines whether the Chapter 13 plan fully or partially pays your tax debt.

 Tax Debts in Bankruptcy Can Be Complicated

 Determining whether income tax debt is dischargeable can be complicated.
-The changes to the Bankruptcy Code and the Federal Tax Code made it more difficult to discharge tax debt in bankruptcy.
-Also, determining the exact amount owed for tax debt can be complicated because of new rules regarding interest and penalties that may continue to accrue or be included in priority tax debts.
+Changes to the Bankruptcy Code and the Federal Tax Code made it more difficult to discharge tax debt in bankruptcy.
+Also, it complicated the determination of exact amount owed for tax debt because the new rules allow interest and penalties to accrue or categorized as priority tax debts.
 As such, many individuals may consider tax debt relief as an option to help resolve their tax debt.

-Owing a tax debt is typically an indication that you might want to consult an experienced bankruptcy attorney before you file a Chapter 7 or Chapter 13 case.
-A careful analysis of the current Bankruptcy Code and tax laws is required before you proceed with a bankruptcy filing.
+Owing a tax debt is an indication that you might want to consult an experienced bankruptcy attorney before you file a Chapter 7 or Chapter 13 case.
+Your case may warrant a careful analysis of the current Bankruptcy Code and tax laws.

 Do You Owe Back Tax Debts You Cannot Pay?

 If so, a Chapter 7 or Chapter 13 bankruptcy case might be the best way for you to handle back taxes.
 Ascend can help you determine if you qualify for Chapter 7 or Chapter 13 and compare your options for debt relief.
 If you have issues that require legal advice, we can help you locate a bankruptcy attorney near you.